-California stalking laws prohibit harassing or threatening another person to the point where that individual fears for his/her safety or the safety of his/her family.1 When those threats or harassment are communicated via
+California cyberstalking laws make it a crime to stalk someone by means of an "electronic communication device".
+Stalking is defined in Penal Code 646.9 PC as harassing or threatening another person to the point where that individual fears for his or her safety or the safety of his or her family.

 - the Internet,